congsinhv/health_management_backend/README.md

 A production-ready FastAPI system for health management with Vietnamese semantic search (SBERT), AI-powered Q&A, health predictions, and conversation management.

-**For Claude Code Users:** See [CLAUDE.md](./CLAUDE.md) for development commands, architecture patterns, and critical implementation details.

 ---

 ## Quick Overview